Roof Replacement | Asphalt Shingle Roof | Metal Roof

 No matter the shingle, an asphalt shingle roof needs to be maintained and inspected at least once a year.
 This is mainly to check pipe boots, backed-out nails, clear debris from valleys, and other preventative measures to ensure your roof stays leak-free.

-A standing seam metal roof requires virtually no maintenance after installation.
-However, I still recommend getting it inspected once a year or every other year.
+A standing seam metal roof requires virtually no maintenance after installation, but I still recommend getting it inspected once a year or every other year.

 (Screws wallowed out on exposed fastener metal roof)